FeatureBaseDB/www/content/blog/processing-genomes.md

 #### Performance

 With speed as a main goal, we spun up a 360-core cluster with 600GB of total RAM (10 x c4.8xlarge, 60GB RAM, 36 vCPU).
+Because we know ahead of time which Pilosa column each position on the genome maps to, we were able to parallelize the ingestion of each genome based on Pilosa's slice width.
+Basically we cut each genome into portions that corresponded to 2<sup>23</sup> Pilosa columns, and gave each portion to a separate CPU core to process and send to Pilosa.
+Both client and cluster side, the ingestion was totally parallel.

-We started ingesting new data on this cluster at a rate of less than 15 seconds per genome, or 216M SetBits (nucleotides) per second.
-This is already plenty fast, but there are clear paths to improve this.
-We built our import around the FASTA format, but with VCF files, we can run imports that only need to set one bit per variant, rather than one per base pair.
-This would be partly enabled by restructuring the index to group all base pairs on the reference genome together.
+We were able to ingest new genomes on this cluster at a rate of less than 15 seconds each, or 216M SetBits (nucleotides) per second.
+This is already plenty fast, but there are several obvious improvements that could be made.
+Specifically, we built our import around the FASTA format, but with VCF files, we can run imports that only need to set one bit per variant, rather than one per base pair.
+Our import protocol is also built around specifying each bit as a row/column pair, but for this use case, we could specify the row once and then all the columns that need to be set, saving a ton of bandwith.

 <center>
 {{< tweet 991387773587337217 >}}